alphagov/paas-tech-docs/source/documentation/monitoring_apps/metrics.md

 The PaaS Prometheus exporter collects metrics from your apps and any backing services configured to send metrics to the PaaS.

 To use the PaaS Prometheus exporter, deploy it as an app on the GOV.UK PaaS.
-Refer to the [PaaS Prometheus exporter readme documentation](https://github.com/alphagov/paas-prometheus-exporter/blob/master/README.md) for more information on supported metrics.
+Refer to the [PaaS Prometheus exporter README documentation](https://github.com/alphagov/paas-prometheus-exporter/blob/master/README.md) for more information on supported metrics.

 #### Prerequisites